TIBCOSoftware/snappydata/docs/quickstart/using_sql.md

 scala> :q //Quit the Spark Shell
 ```

-Now that you have seen the basic working of SnappyData tables, let us run the [benchmark](../quickstart/performance_apache_spark.md) code to see the performance of SnappyData and compare it to Spark's native cache performance.
+Now that you have seen the basic working of TIBCO ComputeDB tables, let us run the [benchmark](../quickstart/performance_apache_spark.md) code to see the performance of TIBCO ComputeDB and compare it to Spark's native cache performance.

 ## More Information